5 Reasons to Visit Tasmania in Winter

-Go to a festival- Its called Tasmania's Season of Curious.
-Dark MOFO is the uber cool celebration of darkness.
+Go to a festival- Dark MOFO is the uber cool celebration of darkness.
 There’s also Festival of Voices, Huon Mid-Winter Festival, Devonport Jazz Festival and Latrobe's Chocolate Winterfest.

 Go to the footy- Hawthorn play 4 games a season in Launceston.
 Aurora Stadium holds only 21,000 fans so its a great place to watch footy.
 Check the fixture and head down for a weekend.

 Avoid the crowds- Tasmania is a small island.
 Popular attractions like MONA, Wineglass Bay and Cradle Mountain are overrun with visitors during Summer.
 While some attractions and services are limited or closed during Winter, with a little forward research, you’ll still have a great trip.
 You’ll save a few bucks on flights & accommodation too.

 Indulge in Tasmania's excellent food and wine.
 Winter produces the most delicious oysters.
 Truffle season is in June and July.
 Enjoy rich dishes made from Tassie beef with a glass of pinot noir.
 Warm up with Tassie whisky.

 Top tip: Moores Hill cellar door is open everyday throughout winter from 10am to 5pm.
 Relax by the fire with a glass of wine and a cheese toastie.

 Be prepared for cold weather & pack the warm gear.
 Thongs in a Tassie winter are simply not practical.